 Recent graduates have appeared in the Broadway or touring productions of Show Boat, Miss Saigon, The Secret Garden, Forever Plaid, The Will Rogers Follies, Les Misérables, Side Show, The Phantom of the Opera, Ragtime, Fosse, Fiddler on the Roof, Footloose, State Fair, Cats, Rent, Titanic, The Scarlet Pimpernel, Beauty and the Beast, Candide and Carousel, as well as in not-for-profit theatres such as the Old Globe Theatre, the Goodspeed Opera House, the McCarter Theatre, the Guthrie Theatre, Theatreworks USA, and the Pittsburgh Civic Light Opera.

-The Musical Theatre Department is dedicated to maintaining ties with the professional theatre community.
+We maintain extensive ties with the professional theatre community.
 As a student at Michigan, you will meet many people with active and important careers in the field.
 Guests have included:

 Andre De Shields (The Wiz, Ain’t Misbehavin')

 Frank Rich (former theatre critic for The New York Times)

 Sheldon Harnick (lyricist of Fiddler on the Roof, Fiorello!, The Apple Tree)

 Cy Coleman (composer of Sweet Charity, City of Angels, The Life)